 LEEG-net attempts to answer the calls for action by –

-1. the United Nations Commission on Legal Empowerment of the Poor (2005 -2008) of which the outcome document entitled “Making the Law Work for Everyone” has set out the roles to be played by the civil society, business community, professionals associations, etc in making the proposed Legal Empowerment Agenda a success, and
+1. the United Nations High Level Commission on Legal Empowerment of the Poor (2005 -2008) of which the outcome document entitled “Making the Law Work for Everyone” has set out the roles to be played by the civil society, business community, professionals associations, etc in making the proposed Legal Empowerment Agenda a success;

-We play a catalytic role in developing and disseminating innovative tools of legal & economic empowerment of the poor as an effective means of promoting pro-poor growth and eradicating poverty towards achieving the Sustainable Development Goals (SDGs).
+LEEG-net plays a catalytic role in developing and disseminating innovative tools of legal & economic empowerment of the poor, marginalized and the excluded people including women as an effective means of promoting pro-poor growth and eradicating poverty towards achieving the Sustainable Development Goals (SDGs).

 LEEG-net campaigns for the codification of legal empowerment of the poor by way of an International Convention of the United Nations.
 Such a Convention could ideally incorporate a legal empowerment perspective in promoting, protecting and assuring the full gamut of human rights of the poor, marginalized, and the excluded people including women.